Container of Life

 Our solar plexus represents our internal source of strength, energy and willpower.
 This is where our dreams and desires are fed and where we decide when and how to take action.
 These seeds of light in our solar plexus also cast shadows to remind us that our greatest gifts are hiding within our fears.
 By shining light on our shadows, we can retrieve our wisdom, that was born by fire.
 By making peace within our self, we can more fully stand in our own light and our darkness.

 Message: Power provides the ability to create, destroy and to nurture.
 To be at peace with the concept of power is to know when to create, when to destroy when to nurture and when to rest.
 We alone have the ability to choose.
 Be open to this power that is growing within us.
-Learn how to use this power wisely as we plant seeds for the future.
+Learn how to use this power wisely as we plant our seeds for the future.

 “Love is born in fire, is planted like a seed.
 Love cannot give you everything, but it gives you what you need.” – Kate Wolfe